Helicobacter pylori: Prevention

 To prevent the development of H. pylori-related diseases when infection is suspected, antibiotic-based therapy regimens are recommended to eradicate the bacteria.
 When successful, the disease progression is halted.
 First-line therapy is recommended if low-grade gastric MALT lymphoma is diagnosed, regardless of evidence of H. pylori.
 However, if a severe condition of atrophic gastritis with gastric lesions is reached, antibiotic-based treatment regimens are not advised since such lesions are often not reversible and will progress to gastric cancer.
 If the cancer is managed to be treated it is advised that an eradication program be followed to prevent a recurrence of infection, or reduce a recurrence of the cancer, known as metachronous.

 Due to H. pyloris role as a major cause of certain diseases (particularly cancers) and its consistently increasing resistance to antibiotic therapy, there is an obvious need for alternative treatments.
 A vaccine targeted towards the development of gastric cancer, including MALT lymphoma, would also prevent the development of gastric ulcers.
 A vaccine that would be prophylactic for use in children, and one that would be therapeutic later, are the main goals.
-Challenges to this are the extreme genomic diversity shown by H. pylori and complex host-immune responses.
+Challenges to this include the extreme genomic diversity of H. pylori and complex host-immune responses.
 Previous studies in the Netherlands and in the US have shown that such a prophylactic vaccine programme would be ultimately cost-effective.

-However, as of late 2019 there have been no advanced vaccine candidates and only one vaccine in a Phase I clinical trial.
+As of 2025, there is still no licensed vaccine.
 Furthermore, the development of a vaccine against H. pylori has not been a priority of major pharmaceutical companies.
 A key target for potential therapy is the proton-gated urea channel, since the secretion of urease enables the survival of the bacterium.